 This project is very much in its early days and we have much more to do but we have already uncovered some lovely things:

 Witty stories about drinking (some things never change!!)

 Food and Catering ‘scandal’

 Head of the Lake

 Would you like to help?

 We would be delighted to hear your memories of your time at Battersea Polytechnic or the University of Surrey, or if would like to help us out.
 We are always looking for volunteers to help us out on our many projects, and you can volunteer as much or as little as you like – we have some volunteers who come in several days a week, once a week or once a month – it really is completely up to you.
 Please email us at email@example.com

-We would also love to hear from you if you have some magazines and publications squirrelled away somewhere and you are thinking of having a bit of a clean-up.
-Our collections of Bare Facts and The Stag may well be complete but this is far from true in relation to any of the publications produced at Battersea Polytechnic.
+We would also love to hear from you if you have some magazines and publications squirrelled away somewhere and you are thinking of having a bit of a clean-up, we are always looking to fill gaps in our collection of student publications.
 If you have any of these that you would be willing to donate then contact us for more information.